TimosPal/Arithmetic-expression-parser/README.md

 Input example : (1-2*(2*(1-24))/(20*2/(3-4))

-# How to run
+## How to run
-Compile with the given makefile
+Compile with the given makefile , run the program and input an arithmetic string with the allowed symbols.